 The Commission has 9 volunteer members: 8 appointed by the Town Manager and subject to the approval of the Select Board, and 1 appointed by the School Committee.

-Commissioners: Julia Forsythe (vice-chair, she/her), Bill Gardiner (he/him), Mel Goldsipe (chair, she/her), Brooks Harrelson (he/him), Lisa Krinsky (she/her), Ari Leigh (they/them), Helene Newberg (she/her), Andy Rubinson (he/him), and Anna Watson (immediate past chair, she/her)
+Commissioners: Julia Forsythe (vice-chair, she/her), Bill Gardiner (he/him), Mel Goldsipe (chair, she/her), Brooks Harrelson (he/him), Lisa Krinsky (she/her), Helene Newberg (she/her), Andy Rubinson (he/him).
+There are currently 2 vacancies.

 2017 Annual Report: https://www.arlingtonma.gov/home/showdocument?id=42864